anjmao/angular2-production-workflow/README.md

 </html>
   ```

-I did it using SystemJs builder which take care of all bundling step and gulp-html-replace for replacing script tags with bundled version.
+We can do bundling step using SystemJs builder which take care of all bundling step and gulp-html-replace for replacing script tags with bundled version.
 Now run ```gulp dist``` and everythink needed to run app should be compiled to dist folder.

+### Questions you may ask
+1. Why you use gulp shell to compile typescript files instead of using gulp-typescript?
+Because by running tsc command I'm always sure typescript compiler use tsconfig.json settings. gulp-typescript ignore some of them.
+Example is sourcemaps, even if you set sourceMaps: true in tsconfig.json file, gulp-typescript will ingore this setting.